 The editor will recommend a value for the best balance between performance and detection based on the sensor FOV.

 4) The camera video from the RealSense can be pushed into a selected Camera Device.
 In the selected camera device, choose CUSTOM as the device type.
 This will accept the video feed from this robot skill.
 Ensure START is pressed on the selected camera device as well.

-This skill will create 4 global variables that can be referenced by scripts.
+This skill will create four global variables that scripts can reference.

 $D435IsRunning - status of the D435 robot skill if it is connected or not to the sensor.